- Our Erie Dog Bite Injury Attorneys Can Help Explain Your Case

 Exceptions to these rules do apply under certain circumstances, such as if you were bitten as a minor.
 However, our Erie dog bite lawyers can determine how much time you have left and help you get started before the deadline passes.

 Complete a Free Case Evaluation form now

-Contact Berger and Green Today for Your Free Case Evaluation
+Contact Berger and Green Today for Your Free Consultation

-People assume serious responsibilities when they choose to take a dog into their homes, and they have an obligation to ensure not only the safety and well-being of their pet but also that of other people and animals.
+People assume serious responsibilities when they take a dog into their homes, including ensuring not only the safety and well-being of their pet but also that of other people and animals.
 Every dog is different, and every dog can bite.
-Owners must take this into consideration before taking their dog out in public or welcoming guests into their home, or devastating injuries can result.
+Owners must consider this before taking their dogs out in public or welcoming guests into their homes.
+Otherwise, devastating injuries can result.

-If you, your child, or another family member suffered a serious or fatal dog bite in Erie, PA, the lawyers at Berger and Green can investigate your case, establish liability, and pursue financial recovery on your behalf.
-Contact us today at (412) 661-1400 to get started.
+If you, your child, or another family member suffered a serious or fatal dog attack in Erie, PA, the dog bite lawyers at Berger and Green can investigate your case, establish liability, and pursue financial recovery on your behalf.
+Contact us today to get started.